eonil/CocoaProgrammaticHowtoCollection/README.md

 Contribution
 ------------
-The ultimate goal of this project is providing a collection of **minimal** examples for each single situations so I can assemble them to figure out **precise** solution for my (and holpefully your) problems.
+The ultimate goal of this project is providing a collection of **minimal** examples for each single situations so I can imediately assemble them to figure out **precise** solution for my (and holpefully your) problems.
 It will be nice if you help me to improve this collection by reporting some issues, suggestions, questions or even a pull request!